fogx/docarray/docs/fundamentals/document/serialization.md

 <Document ('id', 'mime_type', 'text', 'embedding') at 3644c0fa6d5a11ecbb081e008a366d49>
 ```

-Default serialization protocol is `pickle`, you can change it to `protobuf` by specifying `.to_bytes(protocol='protobuf')`.
-You can also add compression to it and make the result bytes smaller.
-For example,
+The default serialization protocol used is `pickle`.
+You can change it to `protobuf` by
+specifying `.to_bytes(protocol='protobuf')`.
+You can also add compression to it and make the resulting size smaller.
+For
+example,

 ```python
 d = Document(text='hello, world', embedding=np.array([1, 2, 3]))
 print(len(d.to_bytes(protocol='protobuf', compress='gzip')))
 ```

-gives:
+returns:

 ```text
 110
 ```

-whereas the default `.to_bytes()` gives `666` (spooky~).
+whereas the default `.to_bytes()` returns `666` (spooky~).

-Note that when deserializing from a non-default binary serialization, you need to specify the correct `protocol` and `compress` arguments used at the serialization time:
+Note that when deserializing from a non-default binary serialization, you need to specify the correct `protocol`
+and `compress` arguments used at the serialization time:

 ```python
 d = Document.from_bytes(d_bytes, protocol='protobuf', compress='gzip')